Bilinear quantum systems on compact graphs: well-posedness and global exact controllability: Introduction

 \section{Introduction}

-In this paper, we study the evolution of a particle confined in a compact graph type structure $\Gi$ ({\it e.g.} Figure $\ref{fig:1}$) and subjected to an external field.
-Its dynamics is modeled by the bilinear Schr\"odinger equation in the Hilbert space $\Hi:=L^2(\Gi,\C)$
+During the last decades, graph type models (Figure \ref{fig:1}) have been extensively studied in the literature for the modeling of phenomena arising in science, social sciences and engineering.
+Applications to the quantum mechanics include the study of the dynamics of free electrons in organic molecules starting from the seminal work \cite{198} (see also \cite{172, 201, 209, 777, 182}), the superconductivity in granular and artificial materials \cite{121212}, acoustic and electromagnetic wave-guides networks in \cite{112, 181}, etc.

+The aim of this paper is to study the dynamics of a particle trapped on a network of wires, or wave-guides, in presence of an electromagnetic external field.
+We assume that the particle is subjected to zero resistance when it crosses the nodes of the network.
+The intensity of the external field is a function of the time and it plays the role of control.
+The dynamics of the particle is driven by the bilinear Schr\"odinger equation in $L^2(\Gi,\C)$ where $\Gi$ is the graph modeling the network:

-The term $u(t)B$ represents the control field, where the symmetric operator $B$ describes the action of the field and $u\in L^2((0,T),\R)$ its intensity.
-The operator $A=-\Delta$ is a self-adjoint Laplacian.
-When the $(\ref{mainx1})$ is well-posed, we call $\G_t^u$ the unitary propagator generated by $A+u(t)B.$
+The term $u(t)B$ in the \eqref{mainx1} represents the external field acting on the system.
+The bounded symmetric operator $B$ describes the action of the field and $u\in L^2((0,T),\R)$ its intensity.
+The operator $A=-\Delta$ is a self-adjoint Laplacian equipped with suitable boundary conditions (see the next paragraphs for further details).

-A natural question of practical implications is whether, given a couple of states, there exists $u$ steering the system from the first state to the second one.
-In other words, when the $(\ref{mainx1})$ is {\it exactly controllable}.
-The $(\ref{mainx1})$ is said to be {\it approximately controllable} when, for any couple of states, it is possible to drive the system from the first state as close as desired to the second one with a suitable control $u$ and in finite time.
-Each type of controllability is said to be {\it simultaneous} when it is simultaneously satisfied between more couples of states with the same control.

-The use of graph theory in mathematics and physics is nowadays gaining more and more popularity.
-In control theory, problems involving graphs have been popularized in the very last decades and many results are still missing.

-In fact, a complete theory is far from being formulated as the interaction between the components of a graph may generate unexpected phenomena.

-On this peculiarity, we refer to $\cite{wave}$ by D\'ager and Zuazua where the boundary controllability is studied for various partial differential equations.

-Nevertheless, the controllability of the bilinear Schr\"odinger equation on graphs is still an open problem.
-For this reason, we study well-posedness and global exact controllability of the $(\ref{mainx1})$ in suitable subspaces of $D(A)$.